vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

 ### Private Key

 Private Key is generated from a large random number.
 Below code in `R` will generate the `Private Key` and write it as a file persistently.
-You can specify how 'big' your key should be with a 'bits' argument.
-Password argument is optional, but highly recommended and it is required to 'unlock' private key when you use it from file:
+You can specify how 'big' your key should be with a 'bits' argument. `Password` argument is optional, but highly recommended and it is required to 'unlock' private key number when you use it from file:

 ``` r
 # generate your private key (NB: make sure to do back up copy!!!)